CycloneDX/cyclonedx-node-yarn/README.md

 1. Create the dist   - run: `yarn run make-dist`

 Then,
-import the plugin bundle into your project and use ot — like so:
+import the plugin bundle into your project and use it — like so:
 ```shell
 yarn plugin import {pathToYourClone}/dist/yarn-plugin-cyclonedx.js
 yarn cyclonedx --help